rusets/rdservicepros-site/README.md

 ![DNS DIG](docs/screenshots/6-dns-dig-google.png)

+---

-## 🧾 License
+## License

-- Released under the **MIT License** — free to use, modify, and learn from.
+- Released under the **MIT License** — see `LICENSE` for full text.
 - © Ruslan Dashkin (“🚀 Ruslan AWS”).
-- The “🚀 Ruslan AWS” branding and all related visuals are protected; commercial reuse or rebranding is prohibited without permission.
+- Branding name “🚀 Ruslan AWS” and related visuals may not be reused, redistributed, or rebranded without explicit permission.